snstac/cockpit-dronecot/README.md

-# Cockpit Application for ADSBCOT
+# Cockpit Application for DroneCOT

-This is a [Cockpit](https://cockpit-project.org/) "Application" for managing [ADSBCOT](https://adsbcot.rtfd.io).
+This is a [Cockpit](https://cockpit-project.org/) "Application" for managing [DroneCOT](https://dronecot.rtfd.io).
 This Application provides service control, configuration and status information in a web-based interface.

 # Installing